Back To Search Results

 Additional questions should focus on developmental delays (expressive language impairment), hyperactivity, and the progression of the patient's clinical manifestations as they become older children.[4][16]
 It is important to review a patient's family history, particularly for any evidence of stillbirth, unexplained neonatal death, and consanguinity.[16]
 Nonketotic hyperglycinemia is a disorder that begins in utero and commonly presents with abnormalities that are already present at birth; thus, the maternal history should be thoroughly reviewed.
 Inquiries regarding fetal movement, particularly neonatal hiccups, are suspicious for nonketotic hyperglycinemia and should be asked directly.[1][17]

 Physical examination findings that are suspicious for nonketotic hyperglycinemia are nonspecific but include lethargy and impaired mental status (like encephalopathy).[16]
 A complete neurologic examination should be performed on these patients.
-The exam should also focus on the respiratory system (evaluating for apnea, hiccuping, and/or irregular breathing, placing the patient at risk for respiratory failure), as well as a motor exam and an evaluation of muscle tone since patients may be hypotonic.[16]
+The exam should also focus on the respiratory system (evaluating for apnea, hiccuping, or irregular breathing, placing the patient at risk for respiratory failure), a motor exam, and an evaluation of muscle tone since patients may be hypotonic.[16]
+Nonketotic hyperglycinemia is divided into 2 forms: severe and attenuated.
+Patients with severe NKH usually have intractable seizures and present no developmental progress, whereas those with the attenuated form of the disease present with varied developmental progress and no epilepsy (or easily controlled seizures).[18]

 Evaluation

+For patients with nonketotic hyperglycinemia, a systematic laboratory and diagnostic approach is often undertaken when the patient first presents, as the etiology is often unknown.
+This may include a CBC with differential, blood glucose, electrolytes, blood urea nitrogen, creatinine, uric acid, arterial blood gas, ammonia level, and liver enzymes.[16]
 These tests are often followed by specialized testing in consultation with a metabolic specialist.
-For nonketotic hyperglycinemia, measurement of glycine within the plasma and the cerebral spinal fluid (evaluating for an abnormal CSF-to-plasma glycine ratio), a magnetic resonance imaging of the brain (evaluating for diffusion restriction in the infratentorial regions like the posterior limb of the internal capsule, anterior brain stem, posterior tegmental tracts, and cerebellum before the age of 3 months and generalized diffusion restriction of the supratentorial white matter after three months), a brain magnetic resonance spectroscopy, molecular genetic testing, and rarely, analysis of enzymatic activity should be performed, and they can help to establish the diagnosis as well as the extent of the systemic damage.[16][19][20]
+For nonketotic hyperglycinemia, measurement of glycine within the plasma and the cerebral spinal fluid (evaluating for an abnormal CSF-to-plasma glycine ratio), a magnetic resonance imaging of the brain (evaluating for diffusion restriction in the infratentorial regions like the posterior limb of the internal capsule, anterior brain stem, posterior tegmental tracts, and cerebellum before the age of 3 months and generalized diffusion restriction of the supratentorial white matter after 3 months), a brain magnetic resonance spectroscopy, molecular genetic testing, and rarely, analysis of enzymatic activity should be performed, and they can help to establish the diagnosis as well as the extent of the systemic damage.[16][19][20]
+If the patient has a seizure activity, additional testing may include an electroencephalogram.[16]

 Treatment / Management

 There are no effective treatment strategies that alter the natural history of nonketotic hyperglycinemia.[1][21]
-Thus, treatment focuses on reducing plasma glycine concentration by initiating sodium benzoate therapy and utilizing N-methyl-D-aspartate receptor site antagonists (i.e., dextromethorphan, oral ketamine) to reduce glycinergic stimulation.[21][22][23]
+Thus, treatment focuses on reducing plasma glycine concentration by initiating sodium benzoate therapy and utilizing N-methyl-D-aspartate receptor site antagonists (ie, dextromethorphan, oral ketamine) to reduce glycinergic stimulation.[21][22][23]
 These therapies have been shown to improve seizure control and neurodevelopmental outcomes in selected populations with nonketotic hyperglycinemia.[4](B2)

-After establishing the diagnosis of nonketotic hyperglycinemia, the patient will require routine developmental assessments, frequent orthopedic evaluation for scoliosis and hip dislocation, especially as they age, and routine ophthalmologic evaluation to determine the presence of cortical blindness.[24][25][26]
+After establishing the diagnosis of nonketotic hyperglycinemia, the patient requires routine developmental assessments, frequent orthopedic evaluation for scoliosis and hip dislocation, especially as they age, and routine ophthalmologic evaluation to determine the presence of cortical blindness.[24][25][26]
 The patient may develop pulmonary hypertension, thus requiring cardiology evaluation to determine if they would benefit from pharmacological therapy.[27][28]
 A gastrointestinal referral may be necessary to determine if enteral access is needed for nutrition.[24]
 These patients often require long-term antiepileptic maintenance therapy with antiepileptic therapy, diet, and special surgical interventions (like vagal nerve stimulator placement).[27](B3)

 Differential Diagnosis

 The clinical manifestations guide the differential diagnosis of this condition during the presentation.
 Inborn errors of metabolism do not represent the most common cause of confirmed seizures or encephalopathy.
 Thus, the clinician should first consider acute metabolic disturbances (for example, hypoglycemia), hypoxia, intracranial hemorrhage, sepsis, thrombosis, neonatal epilepsy syndromes, or congenital brain malformations.[29][30][31][32][33]
+During the newborn screening, or when a clinician suspects an inborn error of metabolism, laboratory features of nonketotic hyperglycinemia may be present.
+The following conditions, therefore, must be differentiated from nonketotic hyperglycinemia.
+These include:

 1. Medications (particularly valproate, which is known to decrease glycine cleavage enzyme system activity) [34]